Not every customer looks the same, but boy do they act similarly in many cases.

 If your customers love you, they probably love you for different reasons.

 Bring the pain points back to your common traits and considerations to see if you might have a few distinct groups looking to you for distinct types of help.
-Identify large groups as well as smaller subgroups.
+Identify large groups as well as smaller subgroups – this is customer segmentation.

 This creation process will help your marketing and keep campaigns interesting for potential new customers.
 You might find that you have customers at the very opposite ends of the spectrum.